-We were approached by The State Library of Queensland (SLQ) to develop an interactive online experience to commemorate the First World War as part of the Anzac Centenary initiative.
-The library holds a catalogue of over 10,000 assets relating to the first world war, from photographs and newspaper scans to personal diaries and letters.
-SLQ wanted to expose all of these assets to the public in an engaging and interesting way – to solve this problem, we were invited to submit proposed ideas as part of a competitive pitch.
+We were approached by The State Library of Queensland (SLQ) to develop an interactive experience commemorating the First World War as part of the Anzac Centenary initiative.
+The library holds a catalogue of over 10,000 assets relating to the First World War, from photographs and newspaper scans to personal diaries and letters.
+SLQ wanted to bring to life the stories of these amazing Queenslanders in an engaging and emotive way.

-The experience launched to critical acclaim, winning a number of global web industry awards.
-Site statistics have been hugely impressive; average visitation time currently sits at over 3 mins and the site racked up an impressive 45,000 sessions in its first two months.
+A State of War launched to critical acclaim, with the on-site activation seeing high levels of engagement with over 5000 interactions.
+The website won a number of global web industry awards including the CSS Design Awards and AWWWARDS site of the day.
+Site statistics have been hugely impressive; average visitation time sat at over 3 mins and the site racked up an impressive 45,000 sessions in its first two months.
 The site is expected to become an accompanying part of the school curriculum, enabling children to create profiles and curate image collections around specific themes.
-The on-site activation has seen high levels of engagement with over 5000 interactions registered since launch.